 Serra’s pieces have always resembled architectural relics more than they have giant sculptures.
 Serra is famous for incorporating curved spaces and arcs, as well as many other elements of architecture in his works, such as in his well-known work Tilted Art, 1981.
 Like architects, Serra has also always designed his works in a manner that can be explored by the audience.
 In One Ton Prop, the audience could enter, walk in and out and interact with the artwork.
 The capacity to explore pieces this way allowed the audience to gain a unique experience by touching, feeling and in a way communicating with the works.

 One Ton Prop, although deadly, was the outcome of Serra’s most mature works, managing to combine elements of weight, gravity, counterforce and other properties of architecture in the piece.
 The work, contrary to popular belief was not an abstract form but a sculpture.
 Serra constructed and designed the strips of lead and steel to lean against one another.
 As such, Serra did not use bolts or rivets to join the pieces together.
 He simply wanted to develop a sculpture that depended on its inner stability.

 The purpose of creating the One Ton Prop was to use gravity to attack the steadiness and permanence of form.
 Serra established the conditions of gravitational balance where every part of the structure was necessary for the whole to remain propped.
-In the end, the piece was a fluid work that existed in a state of tension, which pointed towards the unchanging state of the being.
+In the end, the piece was a fluid work that existed in a state of tension, which pointed toward the unchanging state of the being.
 It also helped to point out the emotions that human beings experience internally and externally in relation to their environment.